Boutique & Romantic Hotels in Castilla-la-Mancha, Spain

 Follow, for example, the "Route of Don Quijote".
 Today you can still see many of those characteristic windmills that Don Quijote “fought off”.
 Other routes include the “Route of the black villages” (so called due to the use of slate in their traditional architecture) and the “Route of the Castles” amongst others.

-Romantic Hotels in Castilla-la-Mancha
+Boutique Hotels and Places to Stay in Castilla-la-Mancha

 - El Refugio de Cristal